Taking notes used to be so simple. You’d take out a sheet of parchment, dip your quill in ink, and get to writing.

 - Clean writing experience.
 Bear looks good out of the box — writing is readable, simple, and clean.
 The Premium version gets you a half dozen free themes that look even slicker.

-- Limited organization After a few weeks of using Bear, I started bumping up against the limitations of its #-and-/ organization system.
-This pushed me to try out other note-taking apps (I ultimately landed on #2 on this list).
+- Limited organization After a few weeks of using Bear, I started bumping up against the limitations of its organization system.

 Overview: Apple Notes offers solid organization and formatting features, though it lacks Markdown support and is (unsurprisingly) only for Apple devices.